OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:7

-Therefore do not be partners with them;
+Therefore, avoid being partners with them;

 ## Ephesians 5:8

-for you were once darkness, but now you are light in the Lord.
-Live as children of light
+for you were once in darkness, but now you are light in the Lord.
+Live as children of light,

 ## Ephesians 5:9